nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 How the `Parser` component is used:

-1. When the `Commands` component receives a user input, `parseKeyword()` is called upon to parse the type of command to be executed.
+1. When the `Commands` component receives a user input, `parseCommandType()` is called upon to parse the type of command to be executed.
 2. This will result in the keyword of the command to be returned as a string.
 3. When necessary, the `parseXYZ()` methods will be called upon to parse more terms for the `Commands`